michaelsazbon/dynamics365import/README.md

 # Overview

-The mapping of the field is automatic (by checking the entity metadata in CRM) To update a record provide the Guid of the record, for creation leave the field empty For Picklist field provide the CRM Optionset int value For Lookup value provide the Guid of the record
+The mapping of the fields is automatic (by checking the entity metadata in CRM)
+To update a record provide the Guid of the record, for creation leave the field empty
+For Picklist field provide the CRM Optionset int value
+For Lookup value provide the Guid of the record
 A contacts.csv example file is provided for demonstration

 # Usage